bosporos/Ynk/Art/README.md

 `Art/GLArtApp` contains the sources for the final generative art piece.

- - `Art/GLArtApp/GlArtApp.cc` runs the semi-dry-brush final art piece ("Distorsion Progression")
+ - `Art/GLArtApp/GlArtApp.cc` runs the semi-dry-brush final art piece ("Distorted progression").
+Documented.

 `Art/Model` contains the sources for the watercolor model.

- - `Art/Model/Model.hh` contains all the declarations and definitions for the watercolor modeling system
+ - `Art/Model/Model.hh` contains all the declarations and definitions for the watercolor modeling system.
+(Moderately) documented.
  - `Art/Model/Brush.cc` contains the code for the `Brush`
- - `Art/Model/PaperLayer.cc` contains the sources for `PaperLayerComponent` and the `PaperLayer`
+ - `Art/Model/PaperLayer.cc` contains the sources for `PaperLayerComponent` and the `PaperLayer`.
+Trivial.
- - `Art/Model/WaterLayer.cc` contains the sources for `WaterLayerComponent` and the `WaterLayer`
+ - `Art/Model/WaterLayer.cc` contains the sources for `WaterLayerComponent` and the `WaterLayer`.
+(Moderately) documented.
- - `Art/Model/TintLayer.cc` contains the sources for `TintLayerComponent`, `TintLayer`, and `Tint`
+ - `Art/Model/TintLayer.cc` contains the sources for `TintLayerComponent`, `TintLayer`, and `Tint`.
+(Moderately) documented.

 `Art/PushRelabel` contains the sources of the push-relabel algorithm I implemented.

- - `Art/PushRelabel/PushRelabel.hh` defines the interface and data structures used
+ - `Art/PushRelabel/PushRelabel.hh` defines the interface and data structures used.
+Documented.
- - `Art/PushRelabel/PushRelabel.cc` contains the implementations thereof
+ - `Art/PushRelabel/PushRelabel.cc` contains the implementations thereof.
+Documented.

 `Art/shaders` contains the GLSL shaders used in the OpenGL rendering pipeline.